Date: 7 December 2013. Anchoring.

 end and the boat at the other end bounces.
 The sudden snap when the chain

-comfortable.
+definitely not comfortable.

-Too little catenary and you're in danger of dragging
+Too little catenary and you are in

-sharp and unpleasant.
-Too much and it's a lot of work to raise the
+much and it is a lot of work to raise the extra length of chain.
+A

-extra length of chain.
-A snubber will all but eliminate the sharp
+snubber will all but eliminate the sharp bounces though of course when the

-have a bit of motion to the boat.
+winds go over gale force you are going to have a bit of motion to the

 My snubber is 15' long.
 If worse comes to worst and the